estepona/estepona.github.io/_posts/2020-07-27-100-days-of-leetcode.md

 Also, gotta admire [lee215](https://www.youtube.com/channel/UCUBt1TDQTl1atYsscVoUzoQ) and [花花酱](https://www.youtube.com/channel/UC5xDNEcvb1vgw3lE21Ack2Q) for their awesome solutions and videos, helped me a looooooooooooooooooot.

 Besides the regular daily problems, I also did quite a few weekly contests.
 Contest can be reaaaaally interesting sometimes, as it forces you to do your best in 90 minutes solving typically 1 easy, 2 medium, and 1 hard problems.
 I usually solve 3 problems and get a top 20% - 40% score.
 Hard problems can be extra hard if it's the first time you see it.
 I've only solved hard problems 2 or 3 times.
-Here are some screenshot of my best scores.
+Here are some screenshots of my best scores.

 ![2](/assets/img/2020-07-27-100-days-of-leetcode/2.png)